alexofficial/CROPro/README.md

 ### **_Why to crop a positive patient as being a negative or unknown patient ?_**

  - In a scenario where the patient's health status (negative="healthy" or positive=malignant) is not given.
-The goal would be to crop and test all slices of a patient for which segmentations are available (e.g., AI or human segmentation) `since some of the slices may have lesions.`
+In a test case scenario, i.e. a scenario where the patient’s health status is “unknown”, the goal would be to crop and test all slices of a patient for which segmentations are available (e.g., AI or human segmentation) `since some of the slices may have lesions.`
  - In the case of a negative patient, the prostate segmentation mask is used.
 If no information is available about the patient, i.e., in the case of a patient with unknown health status, prostate segmentation is also used to crop all slices.
 This means that prostate segmentation is used for both negative and unknown patient's health status.
-Although both have the same function, in a real example the patient's health status is unknown.
+Although both have the same function, in a test case scenario the patient's health status is unknown.
 Therefore, it is important to separate the two so that the 'unknown' patient status can be distinguished from the 'negative' patient status.
 ----